DjangoGirls/tutorial/en/python_introduction/README.md

     >>> participant
     {'country': 'Germany', 'favorite_language': 'Python', 'name': 'Ola'}

 As you can see, the value of the key `'country'` has been altered from `'Poland'` to `'Germany'`. :) Exciting?
 Hurrah!
-You just learnt another amazing thing.
+You just learned another amazing thing.

 ### Summary